Y-Kilic/ai-agents-docker/README.md

 Each agent operates independently with its own reasoning loop, memory, and tools.
 A central orchestrator manages their lifecycle and coordination.

-The frontend is implemented in **Blazor Server** to provide a live dashboard, task interface, and system visibility.
+The frontend is implemented in **Blazor** to provide a live dashboard, task interface, and system visibility.

 ---